Kourtney Kardashian sparks engagement rumours as she wears bridal Minnie Mouse ears

 The 'Keeping Up with the Kardashians star' fanned the rumours as she wore a pair of white Minnie Mouse ears, featuring a white bow and should-length bridal veil.

-The 42-year-old and boyfriend Travis were enjoying a day out at Disneyland in California with the musician's two children from his marriage to ex-wife Shanna Moakler, daughter Alabama, 15 and son Landon, 17 when a fan asked for a picture with the loved-up couple.
+The 42-year-old and boyfriend Travis were enjoying a day out at Disneyland in California with the musician's two children from his marriage to ex-wife Shanna Moakler.

 Fans were quick to agree on the meaning behind Kourtney's choice of souvenir, with many speculating that it's yet another sign that her and her musician boyfriend are engaged to be married.